Background Image for Header:

 Undergraduate Spring Symposium

 The Undergraduate Spring Symposium is campus-wide event celebrating scholarly activity and encouraging future students to decide on attending WVU.
-The event coincides with prospective student and family attendance at the April Decide WVU Day at the Mountainlair.
+The event coincides with prospective student and family attendance at the April Decide WVU Day on the Evansdale Campus.
 This event is organized by the Office of Undergraduate Research, Honors College and Undergraduate Admissions.

 More about the Undergraduate Spring Symposium